 On this page we aim to provide all the instructions and resources you need to start to create subtitles.

-Whilst anyone can work on and submit subtitles to Amara, since it is public, we encourage you to get in touch with us if you will be creating subtitles.
-In this way, we can offer support and feedback.
+Whilst anyone can work on and submit subtitles, we encourage you to introduce yourself in our subtitling community forum if you will be creating subtitles.
+This is also a place you can ask questions, get feedback and support other subtitling volunteers.

-So you would like to create subtitles on Amara for one of our videos?
-There are various ways to navigate to the associated Amara video page.
+So you would like to create subtitles for one of our videos?
+There are various ways to navigate to the associated subtitle page.

 If there’s a particular video from the Plum Village app you would like to work on, first navigate to the video (in the same folder) on our web app.
 The web app can be accessed in the browser, and shows all the same content as the mobile app in a simplified form.
 The web app is available at: https://web.plumvillage.app/